 Absolutely any test that promises that you are "immune" is, at this stage of our understanding about Coronavirus, wholly inaccurate.
 Regardless of your Coronavirus IgG levels you must abide by the same rules as everyone else.
 Having antibodies simply makes it more likely that you will not have a second infection or, failing that, that a second infection would be milder compared with a similar person who has no such antibodies.

 Due to increasing demand on testing, we cannot guarantee the turnaround time of test results and customers must be aware that Summerfield Healthcare cannot be held liable for delays caused by the laboratory pressures or Royal Mail delays.

-Our laboratory currently advises that results will be available within 2-3 working days and Summerfield Healthcare will make results available to you as soon as they are received.
+Our laboratory currently advises that results will be available within 1-2 working days and Summerfield Healthcare will make results available to you within 24 hours.
 Please note that advised turnaround times are only accurate at the time of purchase and may change during the period of receiving and posting your sample.